-No matter what the reporter asks, remember to answer and make sure you transition back to your main points because you control the flow of the interview and it’s your message that you want to convey.
+No matter what the reporter asks, remember to answer and make sure you transition back to your main points.
+You control the flow of the interview and it’s your message that you want to convey.

 Talk about your petition and the community you have built via SupportHK.org if you have one.

 Practice before the interview.
 Try recording your script and listen back.
-Practising with a friend will also help.
+Practicing with a friend will also help.

 Step 4: Media Coverage

 Media coverage increases your chances to win.
 Don’t stop there.

 Share the news with your supporters.
 Once your story is in the media, your cause will gain public recognition and new supporters.

 Thank the reporter for covering your story and follow up with any important campaign updates.